If you’re using a Canon DSLR, you’ll need one of the best Canon EF lenses, and in this guide, we’ve picked the best examples for all budgets.

 - Weight: 125g

-This ultra-slim pancake prime is one of the least expensive lenses on the market, and measuring just 22.8mm thick, it’s one that can easily be carried around all day without any inconvenience.
-It’s a marvellous little optic for travel and street photography, providing a 38mm equivalent angle of view on the Canon APS-C DSLRs for which it’s made.
+This ultra-slim pancake prime is one of the least expensive lenses on the market.
+Measuring just 22.8mm thick, it can easily be carried around all day without inconvenience.
+It’s a marvellous little optic for travel and street photography, providing a 38mm equivalent angle of view on the Canon APS-C DSLRs, for which it is made.

 Best Canon walk-around lens: Canon EF 24-105mm f/4L IS II USM